-Working in support, it can be easy to lose sight of just how important every single email is.
+Any given company probably sends hundreds of customer service emails daily, and it can be easy to lose sight of just how important every single one of them is.

-But to that customer, it might be the only interaction with our business that they’ll have that day.
+But for any given customer, it might be the only interaction with your business that they’ll have that day.

-That lone interaction can completely shape (or reshape) the way a customer feels about doing business with you.
+That lone interaction can completely (re)shape the way they feel about doing business with you.

 If they don’t feel like they got good service, it’ll damage their view of your business.

 If they come away delighted, you’re one step closer to having a committed customer for life.